AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 ## Remove an agent from the OCS portal

-You can remove an unneeded agent in the PI to OCS Agents page.
+You remove an unneeded agent on the PI to OCS Agents page.
+Removing an agent removes all client and connection information from the OCS portal.

+​	**Note:** You still need to [uninstall the PI to OCS Agent](xref:remove-agent) on the host computer to remove the agent software from that machine.

 1. Log on to the [OCS portal](https://cloud.osisoft.com).
 2. Click the menu ![ ](../..\images\waffle-button.png) icon, then click **Data Collection > PI to OCS Agents**.